revng/revng/docs/GeneratedIRReference.rst

                        translated, execution is diverted to
                        ``dispatcher.external``.
 :``dispatcher.external``: the value of the program counter doesn't match any of
                           the translated ones.
-This basic blocks checks whether the value falls within an executable segment of the input program (using the ``is_executable`` function
+This basic block checks whether the value falls within an executable segment of the input program (using the ``is_executable`` function
                           from ``support.c``.
-If it is, then rev.ng was not able to propertly identify this basic block and we jump to ``dispatcher.default``.
+If it is, then rev.ng was not able to properly identify this basic block and we jump to ``dispatcher.default``.
 Otherwise, the program counter
                           might be actually invalid or it could belong to a function in a dynamic library.
 In this case, we simply